 Colleges and universities that are members of the Climate Leadership Network may be eligible to join the Carbon Credit and Purchasing Program (C2P2) and develop campus-based carbon offset projects.
 C2P2 uses a methodology for energy-based emissions reductions that was designed specifically for U.S. higher education campuses.
 The methodology (called VM0025) is approved by the Verified Carbon Standard and addresses Scope 1 and Scope 2 emissions.

-If schools are interested in determining eligibility under this methodology, or have an idea for a different methodology campuses can use to create carbon offsets, please email [email protected].
+If schools are interested in determining eligibility under this methodology, or have an idea for a different methodology campuses can use to create carbon offsets, please email Meredith Leigh at [email protected].

 Schools that meet eligibility requirements under VM0025 may turn their emissions reductions into marketable carbon offsets.
 Second Nature facilitates this process, holds the carbon offsets in its registry account, then helps connect schools with a buyer that will purchase the offsets.
 Schools should reinvest all proceeds from carbon offset sales into additional energy reduction projects on campus.
 The goal of C2P2 is to provide schools with an alternative source of finance for campus emission reduction projects.
 While schools will not be able to take credit in their own inventories for the emissions reductions that they sell, once schools stop selling offsets the campus carbon footprint will be significantly lower.